 The general combinatorial framework is based on maintaining a \emph{ring family} guaranteed to contain all minimizer sets, where the size of the family decreases through the algorithm until a minimizer is found.
 This technique was introduced by Iwata, Fleischer, and Fujishige \cite{IFF}, and used in multiple subsequent papers, such as Iwata and Orlin \cite{Iwata-Orlin}, and Lee, Sidford, and Wong \cite{LSW}.
 We note that this technique ultimately traces back to strongly polynomial algorithms for minimum-cost flows, pioneered by Tardos \cite{Tardos85}.
-Our implementation also adopts a simplified variant of the bucketing technique of \cite{LSW} that leads to a factor $n$ improvement in the running time as compared to the original framework of \cite{IFF}.
+Our implementation also adopts a simplified variant of the bucketing technique of \cite{LSW} that leads to a factor $n$ improvement in the running time compared to the original framework of \cite{IFF}.

 The rest of the paper is structured as follows.
 Section~\ref{sec:prelim} contains definitions and the necessary background, including an overview of the relevant iterative methods.
-Section~\ref{sec:weakly} presents the weakly polynomial geometric rescaling algorithm to solve SFM.
+Section~\ref{sec:weakly} presents the weakly polynomial geometric rescaling algorithm to solve SFM, while in Subsection~\ref{sec:farkas}, we describe the pull-back technique that enables the implementation of the approximate oracle using our geometric rescaling method.
 Section~\ref{sec:strongly} presents the general framework for strongly polynomial algorithms.
-In Section~\ref{sec:farkas}, we describe the pull-back technique that enables the implementation of the approximate oracle using our geometric rescaling method.
 Section~\ref{sec:ellipsoid} shows how cutting plane methods, and in particular the cutting plane algorithm in \cite{LSW}, can be used in the strongly polynomial framework.
-Finally, in Section~\ref{sec:remarks} we discuss discuss variants of the weakly-polynomial geometric rescaling algorithm.
+Finally, in Section~\ref{sec:remarks} we discuss variants of the weakly-polynomial geometric rescaling algorithm.